 The most famous of this is the Thai chicken wrapped in pandan leaves.
 In the same way, you can wrap any small piece of meat and then barbecue it or even fry it.
 Not only will the leaf impart a beautiful fragrance to your food, but it will also stop it from drying out.

 Many Malay, Indonesian, Thai and even South Asian curries love pandan leaves!
-Ayam Masak Merah, a curry I featured in my Singapore Cookbook years ago, is a classic example of such a curry.
+Ayam Masak Merah, a favourite curry of mine, is a classic example of such a curry.
 I guess I’d better share it here soon.

-Think of your favourite curry, chances are, it’ll love the pandan!
+Think of your favourite curry, chances are, it’ll love this screwpine!

 This one is easy, at least it certainly is in the UK.
 Most Chinese grocers or mini marts will sell them frozen, which retain all of the aroma you want.
 If you live in a town with a sizeable Asian population, chances are, you will get them fresh.